yash19pro/personal-habits/README.md

 - Warm-up: 5-10 minutes of light cardio.
 - High-Intensity Interval Training (HIIT): Perform exercises like high knees, mountain climbers, and jump squats in short bursts with brief rests in between.
 3-4 sets of 20-30 seconds per exercise.
 - Cardio: 30-45 minutes.
-- Cool down and stretching: 10-15 minutes.
+- Cool down and stretch: 10-15 minutes.

 #### Sunday: Rest Day
 - Take a well-deserved rest to allow your body to recover and prepare for the upcoming week.